 Weeds not only take up nutrients that your flowers and vegetables could be using, but they also use precious moisture, so pull them up!

 The easiest time to do so will most likely be in the morning when the ground is moist with dew.

 Removing spent blooms will also reduce plant stress.
-In fact, it's a good time to make up a bouquet of fresh blooms.
+In fact, hot weather is a good time to make up a morning bouquet of fresh blooms.

 Using covers to provide plants with shade is an option, but I find covers a lot of trouble and not all that effective.